PHYS477677/abwoc/Initial Report/figures/README.md

-Figures being used in LaTeX Proposal
+Figures being used in initial report